Terms of the TB Vaccines Pipeline

 6. Disclaimer

 The TB Vaccine Pipeline (“Pipeline”) is provided for informational purposes.
-The information used in this Pipeline (“Information”) was reported by the sponsor / lead developer or found in the public domain associated with the specific candidate and should be considered “as is.”
+The information used in this Pipeline (“Information”) was reported by the Vaccine Sponsor, Lead Developer, Clinical Trial Sponsor, or found in the public domain associated with the specific candidate and should be considered “as is.”
 The Stop TB Partnership Working Group on New TB Vaccines does not guarantee or warrant the accuracy, completeness, or reliability of any of the Information displayed in this Pipeline.
 Use of any such Information, for whatever purpose, shall be at the user’s own risk and liability.